 The Commission may acquire from an insurance company or insurance companies a group plan of professional liability insurance covering the law-enforcement officers and/or public officers and employees of any political subdivision of the State.
-The Commission shall have full authority to negotiate with insurance companies submitting bids or proposals and shall award its group plan master contract on the basis of the company or companies found by it to offer maximum coverage at the most reasonable premium.
-The Commission is authorized to enter into a master policy contract of such term as it finds to be in the best interests of the law-enforcement officers and/or public officers and employees of the political subdivisions of the State, not to exceed five years.
-The Commission, in negotiating for such contract, is not authorized to pledge or offer the credit of the State of North Carolina.
+The Commission has full authority to negotiate with insurance companies submitting bids or proposals and shall award its group plan master contract on the basis of the company or companies found by it to offer maximum coverage at the most reasonable premium.
+The Commission may enter into a master policy contract of any term that it finds to be in the best interests of the law-enforcement officers and/or public officers and employees of the political subdivisions of the State, not to exceed five years.
+The Commission, in negotiating for the contract, is not authorized to pledge or offer the credit of the State of North Carolina.
 The insurance premiums shall be paid by the political subdivisions whose employees are covered by the professional liability insurance.
-Any political subdivision may elect coverage for any or all of its employees on a departmental basis; provided all employees in a department must be covered if coverage is elected for that department.
-Nothing contained herein shall be construed to require any political subdivision to participate in any group plan of professional liability insurance.
+Any political subdivision may elect coverage for any or all of its employees on a departmental basis.
+All employees in a department must be covered if coverage is elected for that department.
+Nothing in this section requires any political subdivision to participate in any group plan of professional liability insurance.

-The Commission may, in its discretion, employ professional and clerical staff whose salaries shall be as established by the State Personnel Commission.
+The Commission may, in its discretion, employ professional and clerical staff whose salaries shall be as established by the State Human Resources Commission.

-Should the Commission determine that reasonable coverage is not available at a reasonable cost, the Commission may undertake such studies and inquiries into the situation and alternatives, including self insurance and State administered funds, as the Commission deems appropriate.
-The Commission shall then bring before the General Assembly such recommendations as it deems appropriate.
+If the Commission determines that reasonable coverage is not available at a reasonable cost, the Commission may undertake any studies and inquiries into the situation and alternatives, including self-insurance and State-administered funds, that the Commission deems appropriate.
+The Commission shall then bring before the General Assembly any recommendations that it deems appropriate.